Masum58/silks-plus-sms-ivr-booking-system/EMAIL_TO_ONRO_SUPPORT.md

   "promoCode": "",
   "isScheduled": false,
   "pickup": {
-    "address": "Cumberland Gate, London W2 2RH, UK", "fullName": "John Doe",
+    "address": "123 Gulshan Avenue, Dhaka",
+    "fullName": "Customer",
-    "phone": "+1234567890",
+    "phone": "+8801712345678",
     "schedulePickupNow": true,
     "scheduleDateAfter": 0,
     "scheduleDateBefore": 0
   }
+  // ❓ What field should I use here for delivery address?
 }
 ```

-**Additional Questions:**

-1. Is there a difference between `deliveryMethods` (in service details) and `vehicleType` (in order creation)?
-2. Do you have complete API documentation I can reference?
-3. Is there a sandbox/test environment where I can test without creating real orders?

-Thank you for your help!
+## Questions:
+1. **What is the correct field name** for the delivery/dropoff address in the `/ondemand` endpoint?
+2. Can you provide a **complete working example payload** for creating an on-demand order with pickup and delivery?
+3. Is there any **API documentation** that shows the exact payload structure?

+I would greatly appreciate your help with this.

+Thank you!

 Best regards,
 [Your Name]
-[Your Company]
-[Your Contact Info]